Plain English AI Guide

 Create better local pages and search snippets without making fake local claims.

-Reporting prompts
+5 prompts

 Example prompts

-Convert rough meeting notes into actions.
+Convert rough meeting notes, voice notes or WhatsApp messages into usable tasks.

 How to customise: Replace [paste notes] with call notes, WhatsApp messages or meeting notes.